Alan Peter Cayetano

-Born and raised into a political family based in Taguig, Cayetano is the son of former Senator Rene Cayetano.
-He entered national politics in 1998 after being elected as the Representative of Taguig–Pateros, a post he held until 2007, when he was first elected to the Senate.
-He unsuccessfully ran for Vice President in the 2016 elections as the running mate of Rodrigo Duterte, who would win the presidency.
-He resigned from the Senate in 2017 to serve as Foreign Affairs Secretary, a role he held until 2018.
+Born and raised into a political family based in Taguig, Cayetano is the son of former senator and lawyer Rene Cayetano.
+He entered national politics in 1998 after being elected to the House of Representatives representing Taguig–Pateros, a post he held until 2007, when he was first elected to the Senate.
+In 2012, he and his sister Pia, were the largest spenders of pork barrel during the height of the pork barrel scandal.
+He unsuccessfully ran for vice president in the 2016 elections as the running mate of Rodrigo Duterte, who would win the presidency.
+He resigned from the Senate in 2017 to serve as Duterte's foreign affairs secretary, a role he held until 2018.